 Function Deactivates the selected measurement.
-See "Measurement States" on page 150.
+See "Measurement States" on page 187.
 Only one measurement can be deactivated at a time.
-To stop one or more measurements and leave them in the active state, use "ABORt" on page 171.
-Requirements Test Application Revision: A.02.00 and above Programming Example OUTPUT 714; "INITIATE: WCPOWER: OFF" !
-Deactivates the channel power measurement.
+To stop one or more measurements and leave them in the active state, use "ABORt" on page 213.
+Requirements Test Application Revision: A.01 and above Test Application Revision: A.02 added WCDomain, WSEMask, and WOBWidth.
+Programming E Programming Example OUTPUT 714; "INITIATE: WCPOWER: OFF" !Deactivates the channel power measurement.